KxSystems/docs-v1/docs/tutorials/install.md

 You’re done.
 You have completely installed kdb+.

-## Licences
+## Licenses

+Usage of the free, non-commercial 64-bit distribution of kdb+ on demand is governed by the terms and conditions on the [download page](https://ondemand.kx.com/).

 Usage of the free, non-commercial 32-bit distribution of kdb+ is governed by the terms and conditions on the [download page](https://kx.com/download).

-Commercial distributions of kdb+ require a license file to run.
+64-bit distributions of kdb+ [require a license file to run](licensing).
 Without it, they signal a license error and abort.

 <i class="fa fa-hand-o-right"></i> [License errors](/ref/error-list/#license-errors), [Licenses](licensing), [Linux production notes](/cookbook/linux-production)